BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 Human eye-tracking datasets are used only for comparison with simulation results, not for training the model.
 Due to their size, these datasets are not hosted directly on GitHub.
 Publicly available datasets and newly collected data can be accessed via OSF:
 `https://osf.io/q2dm6/`

 The simulations themselves do not require human data as input.
-Once the environment and configuration files are set correctly, simulations can be run independently.
+Once the environment, configuration files, and reinforcement learning models are set correctly, simulations can be run independently.
 Pre-trained policy network weights are provided in relevant branches.

 ### Word-level recognition simulation (grid_test)
+Results refer to the Section Results "Deciding when and where to fixate in a word".
+Figure 3(a).
 ```bash
 git checkout word_recognition/gaze-duration-effects